leafsphp/docs/src/docs/installation.md

 :::

 When hosting your application on a webserver, all requests coming into your app must be routed through Leaf.
 It is really simple to do, and all needed instructions can be found @ [URL rewriting](/docs/routing/url-rewriting).

-## MVC Setup

-Leaf is built to be modular, so you can use only what you need.
-Unfortunately, this means that a simple Leaf app does not give you any structure to work with.
-You can structure your app however you want, but if you're building a complex application, you might want to consider using Leaf MVC.
-Leaf MVC is a full but ridiculously light-weight MVC framework that creates an MVC skeleton for you to work with.
-It is still Leaf, but with a more structured approach.
-To get started, you can check out the [MVC docs](/docs/mvc/).